 Disaster relief chaplains come from a variety of professions and ministries.
-They may be pastors, chaplains, counselors, teachers, social workers, or Southern Baptists are recognized disaster relief caregivers psychologists.
+They may be pastors, chaplains, counselors, teachers, social workers, or Southern Baptists are recognized disaster relief caregivers laitv

+Spiritual care is leading, guiding, nurturing, sustaining, healing, and restoring psychologists.
 Disaster relief chaplains may also be laity-men and women who respond to God's call upon their lives to provide care and compassion to hurting people during the crisis of disasters.